xddxdd/blog/source/_posts/en/article/modify-website/docker-share-network-namespace-bird-high-availability.lantian/index.md

 networks: [Redacted...]
 ```

-Here I set all networking related configuration (including IP and ports) on the PowerDNS container, and set `network_mode: service:powerdns` on the Bird container, so they share the network namespace.
-Here `NET_ADMIN` capability is still required by Bird to handle broadcasting and routing, but no longer assigned to PowerDNS.
+Here I set all networking-related configuration (including IP and ports) on the PowerDNS container, and set `network_mode: service:powerdns` on the Bird container, so they share the network namespace.
+Here `NET_ADMIN` capability is still required by Bird to handle the broadcasting and routing, but no longer assigned to PowerDNS.
 Hence security is improved a bit?

 Then run `docker-compose up -d` to start both containers.